 On the beach, the sun moved from a bright white to a muted orange as my party day crawled toward dusk.
 I sat in silence on the rocks and watched the light recede.

 I thought of human remains disintegrating into the ground only to rise as flowers stretching up for a glimpse of the magnificent.
-This is the miracle of Hawaii; growth starts with fiery rock, death, rain, bones, and seed turned turning to food or flowers.
+This is the miracle of Hawaii; growth starts with fiery rock, death, rain, bones, and seed turned to turn into food or flowers.

 On the following day, playing guitar in the middle of “The Last Nail,” I realized the song had accompanied me through good and bad times.
 We’d shared many miles and had an understanding between us.